Chapter 48

 “What, even while you were boogeying in Nanki-Poo’s tubular arms?”

-“Now don’t poke fun, he’s a nice guy and not that skinny and a pretty good dancer and has access to a Cadillac.
+“Now don’t poke fun, he’s a nice guy and not that thin and a pretty good dancer and has access to a Cadillac.
 I had no complaints, ‘cept he’ll never be the ‘brutha’ of my dreams.
 How’d it go at the dinner theeAYter?”

 “It got dramatic,” sighed Vicki, emerging from the aerie’s half-bath in her flannel jammies, a quilted robe, thick bedsocks and fleece-lined slippers.
 “But first tell me how the Turnabout turned out.”